CylonicRaider/Instant/docs/RUNNING.md

 - `<>PATH`: Open `PATH` for reading and writing.
 - All other values result in errors.

-**Note** that all filesystem paths (with the exception of those in `cmdline`) are relative to the *orchestrator*'s working directory.
-For PID files and redirections, intermediate directories are created as needed.

 **The master process** is configured using the `master` section, in which the following keys are significant: